Advowsons Act 1708

-The Advowsons Act 1708 (7 Ann c 18) was an Act of the Parliament of Great Britain.
+The Advowsons Act 1708 (7 Ann. c.
+18) was an act of the Parliament of Great Britain.

 Advowson is the right to nominate someone to a bishop to be appointed as minister to a particular church.

+Subsequent developments

-The whole Act was repealed by section 1 of, and Part II of the Schedule to, the Statute Law (Repeals) Act 1969.
+The whole act was repealed by section 1 of, and part II of the schedule to, the Statute Law (Repeals) Act 1969.